 Photo courtesy of the Korean Ministry of Patriots and Veterans Affairs.

 On Aug.
-29, 1919, the Korean Provisional Government (대한민국임시정부, 大韓民國臨時政府) in Shanghai, China established a new Korean Red Cross Society when it passed Ministry of Home Affairs Law #62.
+29, 1919, the Korean Provisional Government (대한민국임시정부, 大韓民國臨時政府) in Shanghai, China, established a new Korean Red Cross Society when it passed Ministry of Home Affairs Law #62.
 For many years, the current Korean Red Cross Society traced its establishment back to the Korean Provisional Government, but they have since changed the date of establishment to 1905.

 On Aug.
 25, 1945, after the Japanese surrender ended World War II, the Korean Red Cross started to reorganize on the Korean peninsula.
 After liberation, the Korean Red Cross was forcibly disbanded by the U.S. Army Military Government in Korea on July 27, 1946, only two months after its re-establishment on the Korean peninsula.
-The Red Cross Society was re-organized and was firmly re-established on Mar.
+The Red Cross Society was reorganized and was firmly re-established on Mar.
 16, 1947.
 The Korean Government gave official recognition to the Korean Red Cross when it passed Law #25 on Apr.
 30, 1949 (대한적십자사 조직법 (大韓赤十字社 組織法)).
 On Oct.
-27, 1949, Syngman Rhee, the President of the Republic of Korea, became the Honorary President of the Korean Red Cross Society.
-Dr. Yang Ju-Sam (양주삼, 梁柱三) was elected as President of the Society.
+27, 1949, Syngman Rhee, the president of the Republic of Korea, became the honorary president of the Korean Red Cross Society.
+Dr. Yang Ju-Sam (양주삼, 梁柱三) was elected as president of the society.
 3 The Red Cross Society of the Republic of Korea was finally recognized by the International Committee of the Red Cross on May 26, 1955, and was admitted to the International Federation of Red Cross and Red Crescent Societies on Sept.
 29, 1955.
 On Aug.
 16, 1966, Korea became the 111th member state of the Red Cross Convention.
 On July 1, 1981, the Korean government officially entrusted the Korean Red Cross Society with the national blood supply program.

-A new President of the Korean Red Cross is appointed from time to time.
+A new president of the Korean Red Cross is appointed from time to time.
 According to Article 14 of the Korean Red Cross Organization Act, the positions of Honorary President and Honorary Vice President are the incumbent President and Prime Minister of the Republic of Korea, respectively.
-On May 2, 1992, Korean President, Roh Tae-woo, became the first incumbent president to donate blood.
+On May 2, 1992, Korean President Roh Tae-woo became the first incumbent president to donate blood.

 All the Red Cross Medals are wearable, but they are generally for display only, and rarely worn.

 The Korean Red Cross maintains several websites.
-The two primary websites are: a Korean Language Website and an English Language Website.
+The two primary websites are a Korean-language website and an English-language website.

 Footnotes:

-1. The date of publication is also reported as Apr.
+- The date of publication is also reported as Apr.
 3, 1899.

-3. Yang Ju-Sam is among the 708 major, pro-Japanese figures listed by the Korean National Assembly on Feb.
+- Yang Ju-Sam is among the 708 major, pro-Japanese figures listed by the Korean National Assembly on Feb.
 28, 2002, and is considered by many to be a traitor to Korea.
-He disappeared during the early days of the Korean War, and is believed that he was abducted by the North Koreans.
+He disappeared during the early days of the Korean War, and it is believed that he was abducted by the North Koreans.
 His fate is unknown.